 The short-term ROI is easy to calculate.
 An early win can, for example, have a value of €5,000.
 Given that Ella costs about the same as a mobile phone, ROI can be calculated to be about 400%.

 It is possible, with limited effort, to improve methods for measuring the impact of leadership development.
 This article has pointed to solid recommendations at 4 levels, i.e. in Reactions, Learning, Behaviour and Results.

-If you want to know more about the first-100-days segment please contact us.
+If you want to know more about the first-100-days segment please check out our e-book.